Rayope/GTAV-Research/README.md

 # General information
 OpenIV allows you to extract some game files from the game folder on your computer: scripts, sounds, animations, models, audio files.<br /><br />
-A script decompiler allows you to transform the script extracted from openIV (two files: [script_name].ysc.full, [script_name].ysc.sys) from binary data (assembly) to a source file (language .NET probably) that you can read.<br />
+A script decompiler allows you to transform the script extracted from openIV (two files: [script_name].ysc.full, [script_name].ysc.sys) from binary data (assembly) to a source file (pseudocode) that you can read.<br />
 During this transformation the decompiler can translate some entities and functions names from a hash to the readable name if it knows the corresponding name.
 The function names are called natives.<br /><br />
 Native hashes are not the same for every version of the game.
-But, we somehow have the corresponding hashes for every version (look at native hash update repository below).<br />
+You can find the corresponding hashes for every version in the "native hash update" repository (linked below).<br />
 The version of the game is the build number that you see in the bottom right corner when you start the game.<br />
 The speedrunning community has chosen the version 372 -- which corresponds to the PC version GTA V 1.27 -- because it is faster than other versions (load times, no wave, and maybe more).<br />